alexbelgium/hassio-addons/wger/README.md

 ## Configuration

 - Start the addon.
 Wait a while and check the log for any errors.
+Initial start can take up to 15 minutes !
 - Open yourdomain.com:8000 (where ":8000" is the port configured in the addon).
 - Default
   - Username: `admin`